-Homepage / Bullion Investment Basics: Investing Gurus / Thomas Sowell
+Homepage / Wise Investors: Free Market Capitalists / Thomas Sowell

-However, due to a deteriorating home environment and financial problems, he was forced to dropped out of high school at the age 17.
+However, due to a deteriorating home environment and financial problems, he was forced to drop out of high school at age seventeen.

 Shortly after leaving high school, he tried out for the Brooklyn Dodgers.
-He did not do so well, in fact he did so poorly fielding in the tryout, they sent him home without letting him him hit.
+He did not do so well; he did so poorly fielding in the tryout that they sent him home without letting him hit.

-At the age of 21, Sowell was drafted into the Korean War, he was assigned to be a photographer in the US Marine Corps.
+At the age of 21, Sowell got drafted into the Korean War and was assigned to be a photographer in the US Marine Corps.

-In 1958 he graduated, with a Bachelor of Arts degree in economics.
+Thomas Sowell graduated from Harvard University in 1958 with a Bachelor of Arts degree in economics.

 In addition, he received a Master of Arts in economics from Columbia University in 1959 and a PhD. in economics from the University of Chicago in 1968.